-You may find out your baby’s gender during an ultrasound done between the 18th and 22nd weeks of pregnancy.
-But if the doctor isn’t able to view the genitals of the baby clearly they may not be able to tell the gender of the baby for sure.
+You may find out if your baby is male or female during an ultrasound done between the 18th and 22nd weeks of pregnancy.
+But if the doctor can't see the genitals of the baby clearly they may not be able to tell the gender of the baby for sure.

-You may also find out the gender of your baby by having non-invasive prenatal testing (NIPT) that is usually done at the 10th week of pregnancy.
-It is a blood test, which helps in detecting Down’s syndrome and other chromosomal abnormalities.
-This test can also find out fetal DNA present in your blood, which may help in determining whether your baby is a girl or a boy.
-This test is usually intended for females who have a higher risk of carrying a baby with genetic disorders.
-But those who have lower risk can undergo the test as well.
-You may discuss with your doctor whether this blood test is the appropriate early baby gender prediction method for you or not.
+You may also find out the gender of your baby by having non-invasive prenatal testing (NIPT), which is usually done at the 10th week of pregnancy.
+NIPT is a blood test, which helps detect Down’s syndrome and other chromosomal abnormalities.
+This test can also detect fetal DNA present in your blood, which may help determine whether your baby is female or male.
+This test is usually intended for women who have a higher risk of carrying a baby with genetic disorders.
+But those who have a lower risk can get the test as well.
+You can discuss with your doctor whether this blood test is the appropriate early baby gender prediction method for you or not.

 You may find out the gender of your baby from genetic testing methods such as amniocentesis or chorionic villus sampling (CVS).
 CVS is generally performed between the 11th and 14th weeks of pregnancy and amniocentesis is performed between the 15th and 20th weeks.

-According to the claims made by the Ramzi’s theory, you may predict the sex of your baby by as early as the 6th week of your pregnancy by seeing the images of your ultrasound.
+According to the claims made by the Ramzi’s theory, you may predict the sex of your baby by as early as the 6th week of your pregnancy by looking at the images of your ultrasound.

 Flo will guide you through your pregnancy!

-Our brand new pregnancy mode will help you track your baby's development, your own symptoms and lifestyle, and get expert advice tailored for your health and pregnancy week.
+Our brand new pregnancy mode will help you track your baby's development, your own symptoms and lifestyle, and give you expert advice tailored for your health and week of pregnancy.

 Ultrasound signs for determining baby's sex